WHAT IS ACUPUNCTURE?

 WHAT TO EXPECT FROM TREATMENT?

-When you arrive for your acupuncture appointment, I will begin by asking you about your current health condition and any medications you are taking.
-This initial consultation helps me determine the most appropriate acupuncture points for your treatment and ensures I am aware of any potential contraindications.
+During your initial appointment, I will review your health history, current concerns, and any medications.
+This helps me determine the most appropriate acupuncture approach for your comfort and safety.

 FAQ’s About Acupuncture